 When you visualize this shield blocking unwanted vibrations, your own body will do the work.

 Set Energetic Boundaries for Yourself

-Even the best shielder can have trouble keeping all negative energy out.
-This is why it is crucial to disconnect from those who are toxic and set energetic boundaries at work and at home.
+Even the most shielded person can have trouble keeping all negative energy out.
+This is why it is crucial to disconnect from those who are toxic and set energetic boundaries at work and home.
 You can do this by:

 - Being aware of how you feel and what is causing these feelings.
 Take notice of your inner world and what things cause your energy to shift.
 When a feeling comes up, ask yourself, “Is this mine or someone else’s emotion?”
 This will help you not to react to every feeling that presents itself.

 - Limit draining interactions by detaching from people who make you feel overwhelmed or drained.
 A lot of empaths struggle with this because we feel that disengaging is selfish.
 However, protecting your energy is necessary, not mean or egotistical.
 If you work or live with people who make you feel